G-Oelgaard/Language_Analytics_Assignment_2/README.md

 "-t" / "--top" | How many of the top named entities to be printed.
 Ex. if given 5, the top five most common entities will be printed in the terminal

 ## ------ RESULTS ------
 The model achieves what it sets out to do.
-However, the structure of the script means that it will have to be run twice to get the new results for both the .csv for fake and real news.
+However, the structure of the script means that it will have to be run twice to get the new results for both the fake and real news.